Michael-Reefe/Loki.jl/README.md

 - Warm silicate dust emission at $T \in$ 800-1600 K from an AGN torus using the simplified radiative transfer model of [Gallimore et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJS..187..172G)
 - Emission lines from hydrogen recombination, molecular H<sub>2</sub>, and ionized species, modeled using Gaussian, Lorentzian, Gauss-Hermite, or pseudo-Voigt profiles.

 Templates for the point-spread function (PSF) may also be included in the model with fitted normalizations.
 These may be used, for example, to model out and subtract the contamination from a nuclear quasar spectrum dispersed by the PSF.
 The code contains routines for creating templates in such a scenario.
-PSF templates are provided in the `src/templates/psfs_stars` directory, which have been created using observations of the bright calibration star 16 Cyg B. There are also templates generated from models using `webbpsf` in the `src/templates/webbpsf` directory.
+PSF templates are provided for MIRI in the `src/templates/psfs_stars` directory, which have been created using observations of the bright calibration star 16 Cyg B, and for NIRSpec in the `src/templates/psfs_stars_nirspec` directory, which have been created using the star P330E.
+There are also templates generated from models using `webbpsf` in the `src/templates/webbpsf` directory.

 Note that the code is very flexible and many of these continuum options can be changed, adjusted, or added/removed to fit one's individual needs.
 Be cautious, however, as certain model components should not be used together with each other (for example, a power law should not be used in conjunction with the warm silicate dust emission component, since they model the same thing).
 The code uses the [MPFIT](https://pages.physics.wisc.edu/~craigm/idl/cmpfit.html) ([Markwardt 2009](https://ui.adsabs.harvard.edu/abs/2009ASPC..411..251M)) implementation of the Levenberg-Marquardt (LM) least-squares minimization routine, as well as the simulated annealing (SA) global minimization method as implemented by [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl), and optionally may estimate uncertainties using bootstrapping.
 Depending on how the code is configured, the fitting procedure may be performed in multiple steps (up to 3).
 By default, the configuration contains three steps:
 1. The emission lines are masked and the continuum + PAH features are fit; the PAHs use templates